khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

 ```

 As you can see this descriptor will become quite long and you should not forget to add every dependency
-into the pom file as well, cause if do not do this the reactor order will not as you expect to be
+into the pom file as well, cause if do not do this, the reactor order will not be as you expect
 and your build might fail.
-In other words you need to maintain two areas.
-The dependencies as
+In other words you need to maintain two areas, the dependencies as
 well as the descriptor.
 The full example can be found [here](https://github.com/khmarbaise/assembly-examples/tree/master/assemblies-with-files-ten-mods).

-The solution of this problem is to remember that maven has a reactor which can used for such purposes instead of the
+The solution of this problem is to remember that maven has a reactor which can be used for such purposes instead of the
 file level.
 This will simplify the descriptor dramatically like this:

 ``` xml Assembly Descriptor for reactor usage https://github.com/khmarbaise/assembly-examples/tree/master/assemblies-with-files-ten-mods GitHub